 With small infestations, sometimes a soapy spray is all you need to rid your garden of spider mites.
 You can mix up a batch or purchase some insect killing soap already mixed up.

-Neem oil is a plant safe organic option to ridding your hydroponic garden of spider mites.
+Neem oil is a plant-safe organic option for ridding your hydroponic garden of spider mites.
 Just mix with water and use as a foliar spray.

 If you have a heavy infestation you may want to step it up a notch with Azamax.
 The active ingredient in Azamax is a single compound that is also derived from the neem tree.
 It’s been found to work even better when used along with neem oil.
 It’s also foliar spray that is mixed with water.

 Adding Predatory Bugs to Your Garden